 - Make sure your dog has a sturdy leash and collar.
 The collar should have identification tags, a license and proof of rabies vaccinations.
 Your home phone number should be on the tags as well.

-- You may want to consider a permanent form of ID (such as a microchip or tattoo) that can increase the likelihood of reuniting you with your dog if it gets lost far from home.
+- You should have a permanent form of ID (such as a dog microchip) that can increase the likelihood of reuniting you with your dog if it gets lost far from home.

 - Carry recent pictures of your dog with you.
 If you are accidentally separated, these pictures will help local authorities find your dog.